This guest article on food guilt is written by chartered psychologist and eating disorder recovery therapist Dr Rachel Evans.

 If you’re still thinking that you have done something wrong because you ate ‘too much’ or ‘too late’ or ‘not right’, then I’d love you to consider – “wrong according to who?”

 It’s interesting to reflect on who made the food rules that you’re following.
-I’ve tried all sorts of diets, when I was following Whole 30 then I felt guilty for eating green peas because the creators told me that I shouldn’t eat them (even though they’re my favourite vegetable and I had 23 years of my life eating them guilt-free).
-When I subsequently went vegan, peas were back on the menu, but then I felt bad for eating salmon, which I had been feasting on while I tried to complete a Whole 30.
+I’ve tried all sorts of diets.
+When I was following Whole 30 then I felt guilty for eating green peas.
+The creators had told me that I shouldn’t eat them (even though they’re my favourite vegetable and I had 23 years of my life eating them guilt-free).
+When I subsequently went vegan, peas were back on the menu.
+But then I felt bad for eating salmon, which I had been feasting on while I tried to complete a Whole 30.

 Now I eat peas and salmon when I want to with zero-guilt.
 The take away is that you are the expert on you and what you need to eat!
-It’s normal not to be able to follow someone else’s dietary rules because they weren’t made for you.
+Not being able to follow someone else’s dietary rules is normal because they weren’t made for you.

 No one likes to feel guilty, especially when you never actually did anything wrong.
 Guilt is an emotion, which is a physiological state in the body that we interpret consciously.
 The good thing about emotions is that they typically peak (and in this case feel at the worst) within 90 seconds and then will start to reduce.
 Also, we can take action to change our physiological state.